XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-deployment-manager.md

 ### 3. Configure Server Variables

-Ensure the following variables are available for SQL connectivity and Git integration:
+Ensure the following variables are available for SQL connectivity and Git integration.
+The SQL credentials entered must have access to AD SQL database:

 | Variable Name | Description | Type | Example |
 | ------------- | ----------- | ---- | ------- |